Run of Show Card Game

 - How did your role(s) affect your ability to persuade or be persuaded?

-- What strategies helped you build trust or credibility with others?
+- What strategies helped build trust or credibility with others?

-- How did the run of show affect your ability to strategize and act?
+- How did the run of show affect your ability to plan and act?

 - What lessons does this game offer about effective communication and influence?